-2. Use the growth rates derived from Step (1) to trend Tax Year liability in a microsimulation model based on the actual calculation of tax due in each tax year based on current law.
+2. Use the growth rates derived from Step (1) to trend tax year liability in a microsimulation model based on the actual calculation of tax due in each tax year based on current law.
 The model calculates liability for taxpayers that is used to produce a baseline estimate for gross receipts.
 Liability is simulated from the base for past years as well as the outyear forecast.
-The growth rates used in the trending for the current forecast are shown below.
+The growth rates used in the trending for the current forecast are shown in the following chart;